 Give one point for a grammatically correct sentence and a bonus point to the team with the funniest statement.
 Set a time limit based on the ability of the class.

 More Advanced ESL lesson plans

 Our suggested next free lesson in this course is on comparative and superlative adjectives.
 If you've found these materials useful, be sure to check out our full list of intermediate ESL lesson plans.
 For other levels, have a look at our complete selection of EFL - ESL lesson plans.
-Also, if you use an Android device, try out the TEFL Handbook app.
+Also, if you use an iOS or Android device, try out the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.